JonathanI19/Project2_Shortest_Path/README.md

 ## Example 1 Usage – maze_solver_example_1.py
 In maze_solver_example_1.py, the input csv file is given in (and must be) the proper order of EWNS.
 The output csv will also be EWNS if the input csv file was correct.
 Comment out line 34 if you wish to disable the GUI.

+Command to run example 1 (make sure you are in the Examples directory):
 ```
 python maze_solver_example_1.py
 ```